ltelab/disdrodb/README.md

-# 📦 DISDRODB - A package to standardize, process and analyze global disdrometer data.
+# 📦 DISDRODB - A package to standardize, process and analyze global disdrometer data

 |                   |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |